NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 [Tree heatmap data](https://raw.githubusercontent.com/NorwegianVeterinaryInstitute/BioinfTraining/hk_ef_R_trees/training_files/tree_heatmap_data.txt)

 # Calculating distances from cgMLST data
 Based on the allele data in the cgMLST file, one can calculate the percentage of similar "labels" in a pairwise fashion.

-- [ ] Labels represent presence/abscence of loci ?
+The labels in the cgMLST data represent the loci variant, based on the nucleotide sequence (same as regular 7 gene MLST).

 In other words, the first sample in the data is compared to the second, and the percentage of similar labels is calculated (excluding the loci if one label is missing).
 The first sample is then compared to the next sample, until all samples have been compared to all.
 The result of this calculation is a dissimilarity matrix, which is N x N big.
 This data can then be clustered, and a tree object can be created from this data.